yasirkula/UnityDynamicPanels/README.md

 `string ID { get; set; }`: a unique identifier for this canvas.
 It is used in the serialization system

 `void ForceRebuildLayoutImmediate()`: immediately rebuilds the layout of the Dynamic Panels Canvas, if it is dirty.
-This process involves a couple of steps: elements in groups are validated (elements that no longer belong to that group are removed, empty child groups are deleted, etc.), minimum sizes are calculated, bounds of the elements are recalculated and so on.
-This step is quite processor intensive and therefore is not immediately called when e.g. a group is changed.
-Rather, it is called on LateUpdate to process everything in a batch (it is only called if something has changed).
-But this brings out an issue: if you are modifying the layout via Scripting API, you won't be able to access the correct size/position/minimum size values of layout elements (panels/panel groups), resize them in the same frame that you modify them (resizes happen instantly and do not count as modification, but the layout should be up-to-date) or iterate through the elements of a panel group correctly.
-To solve this issue, you can simply call this function after modifying the layout to rebuild it immediately
+This process involves a couple of steps: elements in groups are validated (elements that no longer belong to that group are removed, empty child groups are deleted and etc.), minimum sizes are calculated, bounds of the elements are recalculated and so on.
+This step is quite processor intensive and therefore, is not called immediately when something changes.
+Rather, it is called on LateUpdate to process everything in a single batch (it is called only if something has changed).
+But there is a drawback: if you modify the layout via Scripting API, you won't be able to access the correct size/position/minimum size values of the layout elements (panels/panel groups) until LateUpdate.
+Similarly, you won't be able to resize the layout elements in the same frame that you modify them (resizes happen instantly and do not count as modification, but the layout should be up-to-date) or iterate through the elements of a panel group until LateUpdate.
+To solve this issue, you can simply call this function after modifying the layout to rebuild all layout elements inside the canvas immediately

 `void SaveLayout()`: shorthand for *PanelSerialization.SerializeCanvas*